go-rc/golang-transifex/README.md

 * `name` the display name in transifex of the resource
 * `slug` an id for the resource in transifex.
 This is used to address the resource via the transifex API.
 * `priority` importance of the resource.
+* `structure` the strategy for finding the language files.
+For example LANG-NAME if all files are in the same directory and have the language code as the prefix
 * `categories` categories of the resource to use for organizing translation files